Heist 88: Plot

-Heist 88 (2023) is a crime drama inspired by true events.
+Heist 88 is a crime drama inspired by the real life events of Armand Moore.
 The story follows Jeremy Horne (played by Courtney B. Vance), a charismatic criminal mastermind in Chicago.
 Set in 1988, just before stricter banking regulations were put in place, Horne sees one last chance to pull off a major score.
 He recruits four young bank employees—each disillusioned with their lives and eager for something more—to help him execute a daring scheme.
 The plan?
 To rob nearly $80 million from the banking system without ever touching a weapon.
 As Horne trains and manipulates the crew, they face temptations, moral dilemmas, and the lure of quick riches.
 But loyalty, trust, and greed test the fragile alliance.
-With the FBI closing in and the pressure mounting, Horne’s smooth-talking confidence clashes with the harsh realities of betrayal and consequence.
+With the FBI closing in and the pressure mounting, Horne's smooth-talking confidence clashes with the harsh realities of betrayal and consequence.
 At its core, Heist 88 is about ambition, manipulation, and the cost of chasing easy money in a world about to change forever.